yarinmanoah/AllEvents/README.md

 Firebase Storage is used to store user profile pictures.

 ## Shared Preferences

 Shared Preferences are used to store user data locally on the device, providing a faster way to access user information without always querying the database.

+## Animation

+Lottie is used for the Animation of the app.

 ## Project Structure
 ![image](https://github.com/user-attachments/assets/ea5058cc-d758-4288-afab-04c1f1c2a5bb)